DragonRidersUnite/book/src/01-hello-dragon.md

 Wait, how'd we get talking about cookies and friends?
 Okay, back to the code above.

-`args` is a bunch of data that gets passed into `tick` whenever it is called.
+`args` is a bunch of data known as a parameter that gets passed into `tick` whenever it is called.
 We'll learn more about `args` soon.

 The next three lines handle outputting text to the screen: